 It is true that the major Confessions of Calvinism i.e. The Westminster Confession of Faith with its Larger and Shorter Catechisms, The Belgic Confession, and the Heidelberg Confession, do not mention a millennial earthly reign of Jesus, Secret Rapture, Great Tribulation, or any of the ideas associated with Dispensational Premillennialism; so it is understandable that Brenda would conclude that Calvinism is Amillennial in its eschatology.
 However, Calvin did have somewhat to say.
 Of the Chiliasts, the early name for Dispensationalists, Calvin (2008, p 657) wrote “….shortly after the chiliasts arose, who limited the reign of Christ to a thousand years.
 This fiction is too puerile to need or to deserve refutation.
 Nor do they receive any countenance from the Apocalypse, from which they extracted a gloss for their error (Rev 20:4), the thousand years there mentioned refer not to the eternal blessedness of the church, but only to the various troubles which await the church militant in this world” (Calvin, J. 2008, “Institutes of the Christian Religion”, Hendrickson Publishers, Peabody, Massachusetts).

 But I would expect that after fourteen years of being a Calvinist, Brenda would have had some indication that not all Calvinist believers are Amillennial and believe Replacement Theology.
 I accept that Amillennialism is probably the position of the majority of Calvinists, but there are others who do not hold to this view.
 Calvinists can be found in all views of the millennium.
-Broadly speaking, the majority view among Calvinists from the Reformation until Word War 1 was Postmillennial; after the War disillusioned them that the world wasn’t getting better, the majority adopted the Amillennial view, a view closer to theirs than the Premillennial; and since then there has been an increasing number of well-known Calvinists adopting either Classic or Historic Premillennialism, or Pre-tribulation Dispensational Premillennialism.
-So not all Calvinists believe in Replacement Theology.
+Broadly speaking, the majority view among Calvinists from the Reformation until Word War 1 was Postmillennial; after the War disillusioned them that the world wasn’t getting better, the majority adopted the Amillennial view, a view closer to theirs than the Premillennial; and since then there has been an increasing number of well-known Calvinists, and not so well-known, including myself, adopting either Classic/Historic Premillennialism, or Pre-tribulation Dispensational Premillennialism.
+So not all Calvinists are Amillennial and believe in Replacement Theology.

 Eschatological Views in the Early Church